 Make-believe in the pumpkin house, climb to the tip-top of the tree house and sail on the magic ship.
 Enjoy memory-making family experiences and engage your young child in creative, developmental play.
 Main Street Children’s Museum is inspired by the artwork of American illustrator Vernon Grant, who lived and worked in Rock Hill.

-The mission of the Historical Center of York County is to preserve the heritage of York County and the Carolina Piedmont through collection and care of its significant art, objects and archival material while providing opportunities for research and learning.
+The mission of the McCelvey campus is to collect and preserve the cultural heritage of York County and the Carolina Piedmont while providing programs and educational opportunities that reflect the regional history through research, exhibitions and performing arts.

 This grand historical building houses a 560-seat theater, which hosts the McCelvey Series performing arts events.
 It is home to the Historical Center of York County and the Southern Revolutionary War Institute.

 The mission of the Museum of York County is to enhance understanding of our world by collecting and preserving the natural history of the Carolina Piedmont, communicating regional themes and their broader global connections.

 Explore the galaxy or discover your own backyard through the many exhibits at the Museum of York County!

 Permanent exhibits include the Naturalist Center, Carolina Piedmont Hall’s Landscapes and Lifeways: The Carolina Piedmont 600 Years Ago and Today; the Elephant Hall with more than 200 mounted African animals and the Vernon Grant Gallery, devoted to the creator of Kellogg’s Rice Krispies characters Snap!
 Crackle!
 Pop!

 Visit the Settlemyre Planetarium for a glimpse into outer space.